SaiPranaviJeedigunta/Rent-Price-Prediction/README.md

 ```

 # Dataset
 The app was developed as a machine learning exercise from the public dataset [House Rent Prediction Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/house-rent-prediction-dataset).
-It contains information about rental properties including features such as size, number of bathrooms, BHK, furnishing status, tenant preferred, area type, city, rent, and posted date.
+This dataset contains information about rental properties including features such as size, number of bathrooms, BHK, furnishing status, tenant preferred, area type, city, rent, and posted date.

 # Libraries Used
 Streamlit: For building the web application interface. \